senconscious/ecto_juno/README.md

 Passing parameters may be done with a map either with string either atom keys.
 But not mixed.

 ## Be aware of

 - Sorting with modes different from asc and desc is not supported
 - If you pass sort_by and sort_direction values not as strings you'll get exception

 ## Testing

-1. Clone repo: `git clone https://github.com/senconscious/ecto_juno`
+Clone repo: `git clone https://github.com/senconscious/ecto_juno`

-2. Set `DATABASE_URL` environment variable before running tests locally
+1. Set `DATABASE_URL` environment variable before running tests locally
-3. Run `mix check`
+2. Run `mix check`

+To test with docker: `docker compose build`
+1. Run: `docker compose build`
+2. Run: `docker-compose run --rm ecto_juno mix check`